Cathy H. Wu

-Cathy H. Wu is the Edward G. Jefferson Chair and professor and director of the Center for Bioinformatics & Computational Biology (CBCB) at the University of Delaware.
-She is also the director of the Protein Information Resource (PIR) and the North east Bioinformatics Collaborative Steering Committee, and the adjunct professor at the Georgetown University Medical Center.
+Cathy Huey-Hwa Wu (born 1957) is a Taiwanese pathologist, molecular biologist, and computational biologist.
+She is the Edward G. Jefferson Chair of Bioinformatics & Computational Biology at the University of Delaware, where she is also a professor of computer and information sciences, and director of its Center for Bioinformatics & Computational Biology (CBCB).

+Wu is also the director of the Protein Information Resource (PIR) and the North east Bioinformatics Collaborative Steering Committee, and an adjunct professor at the Georgetown University Medical Center.